GovTechSG/apex-complete-docs/sections/oauth/authz-token.md

 # Authorization Code Flow

 This guide explains how to implement the [OAuth](https://datatracker.ietf.org/doc/html/rfc6749) [2.1](https://oauth.net/2.1/) Authorization Code Flow to allow a
-CorpPass user to grant a third-party client application access to the Corppass user’s protected resources.
+CorpPass user to grant a third-party Client application access to the Corppass user’s protected resources.

 > Before continuing, please ensure that you have already prepared: